learn-co-curriculum/dsc-linalg-dot-product-properties-lab/README.md

 ## Introduction

-In this lab, you'll be practicing some interesting properties of a Dot Product-type matrix multiplication.
-Understanding these properties will become useful as you move forward with machine learning.
+In this lab, you'll be practicing some interesting properties of a dot product-type matrix multiplication.
+Understanding these properties will become useful as you study machine learning.
 The lab will require you to calculate results to provide a proof for these properties.

 ## Objectives

-You will be able to:
-* Understand and analytically explain Distributive, Commutative and Associative properties of dot product
+In this lab you will:

+- Demonstrate the distributive, commutative, and associative property of dot products
+- Use the transpose method to transpose Numpy matrices
+- Compute the dot product for matrices and vectors

 ## Instructions

-* For each property, create suitably sized matrices with random data and prove the equations
+* For each property, create suitably sized matrices with random data to prove the equations
 * Ensure that size/dimension assumptions are met while performing calculations (you'll see errors otherwise)
 * Calculate the LHS and RHS for all equations and show if they are equal or not

-## Distributive Property - matrix multiplication is distributive
+## Distributive Property - matrix multiplication IS distributive

 ### Prove that $A \cdot (B+C) = (A \cdot B + A \cdot C) $